brechmos-stsci/jwst_lib.models/doc/source/devel/new_model.rst

   http://jwstlib.stsci.edu/schemas/astroboy/my_instrument.schema.json

-The "package" portion may be omitted to refer to schemas in the `jwstlib.models` core, which is how we arrive at the URL we're using here::
+The "package" portion may be omitted to refer to schemas in the `jwst_lib.models` core, which is how we arrive at the URL we're using here::

   http://jwstlib.stsci.edu/schemas/core.schema.json